 The Asset Studio will show you the safe zone and a really nice preview of how different masks will be applied to your icon.
 You can resize both of the layers if needed.
 The background layer can be just a color drawable, but as I mentioned before you can also provide a vector asset, which means the background can be really anything, for example, you can have a gradient as the background layer.

 When creating the Adaptive Icon, Asset Studio will generate for you several files.
-It will add the two layers as drawables, for example, if you used vector assets for your layers it will generate a drawable/ic_launcher_foreground.xml for your foreground layer and a drawable/ic_launcher_background.xml for your background layer.
+It will add the two layers as drawables, for example, if you used vector assets for your layers it will generate a drawable/ic_launcher_foreground.xml

-The Adaptive Icon file by default will be called ic_launcher.xml.
-If your app's minimum SDK is 26 or higher this file can live in the mipmap resource directory, but if not (most of the apps), it will be stored in the mipmap-anydpi-v26 resource directory.
-This is because Adaptive Icons are only supported on API level 26 or higher, and on versions below 26, you will need to have the legacy icon saved in the mipmap-mdpi, mipmap-hdpi, etc.
+.
+If your app's minimum SDK is 26 or higher this file can live in the mipmap resource directory, but if not (most of the apps), it will be stored in the mipmap-anydpi-v26

-For example, if your minimum SDK is 23 you could end up with this file tree in your res directory:
+For example, if your minimum SDK is 23 you could end up with this file tree in your res

-<mipmap name="ic_launcher_round">@mipmap/ic_launcher</mipmap>
+<resources> <mipmap name="ic_launcher_round">@mipmap/ic_launcher</mipmap> </resources>

-Now you only need to specify the icon file in your app's AndroidManifest.xml like you would normally do.
+Now you only need to specify the icon file in your app's AndroidManifest.xml

 <application